Gyms that survived pandemic steadily get back in shape

 They weren’t alone.
 Gyms and fitness studios were among the hardest hit businesses during the pandemic, hammered by lockdowns and then limits on the number of people they could allow in for classes and workouts.
 Unlike bars, restaurants and live venues, there was no industry-specific federal aid given to health clubs.
 Twenty-five percent of U.S. health clubs and studios have closed permanently since the pandemic began, according to the National Health & Fitness Alliance, an industry group.

 For gyms that made it through the worst, signs of stability are afoot.
-Foot traffic in fitness studios is still down about 3% from 2019 so far in January, but up 40% compared with 2021, according to data from Placer.ai, which tracks retail foot traffic.
+Foot traffic in fitness studios rose about 32% for the first two weeks of January 2023, compared with 2022, according to the most recent data from Placer.ai, which tracks retail foot traffic.

 At Fuel Training, the greenhouse is gone, as are the parking lot spin classes.
 Attendance is still down about 35% from 2019, but Bokat and Carter say more people are coming in every day.
 The gym-goers say they miss the sense of community a gym can provide.